eemeli/yaml-docs/source/includes/cst_parser.md

 class Range {
   start: number,        // offset of first character
-  end: number,          // offset after last character +isEmpty: boolean     // true if end is not greater than start }
+  end: number,          // offset after last character isEmpty(): boolean,   // true if end is not greater than start
+  origStart: ?number,   // set by CST#setOrigRanges(), source
+  origEnd: ?number      //   offsets for input with CRLF terminators }
 ```